stanfordmlgroup/ed-monitor-data/README.md

 07/02/2021, 21:05:33.143 -07:00, 00:00:43.040,678557133280,99,76,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,
 ```

 Because this file is messy and sometimes difficult to follow, we can extract the data out for each patient who we are interested in.
-This can be run using the following command, using the filtered consolidated file from above as a starting point:
+This can be run using the following command, using the matched cohort file from one of the earlieset steps as a starting point.
+Note that the example below uses a different folder than previous arguments, but that is because we never ran the numerics extraction on the myocardial injury project.

 ```
 python prepare_ed_numerics_from_matched_cohort.py -i /deep/group/physiologic-states/v1/matched-cohort.csv -d /deep/group/ed-monitor/2020_08_23_2020_09_23,/deep/group/ed-monitor/2020_09_23_2020_11_30,/deep/group/ed-monitor/2020_11_30_2020_12_31,/deep/group/ed-monitor/2021_01_01_2021_01_31,/deep/group/ed-monitor/2021_02_01_2021_02_28,/deep/group/ed-monitor/2021_03_01_2021_03_31,/deep/group/ed-monitor/2021_04_01_2021_05_12,/deep/group/ed-monitor/2021_05_13_2021_05_31,/deep/group/ed-monitor/2021_06_01_2021_06_30,/deep/group/ed-monitor/2021_07_01_2021_07_31 -o /deep/group/physiologic-states/v1/processed -p 100